 Who Should Attend?

-Typically, our patients are individuals who have experienced a very stressful event involving actual or threatened death, serious injury, or some type of violence.
+Typically, our patients are individuals who have experienced a very stressful event.
+This event may involve threatened death, serious injury, or some other type of violence.
 As a result of the event, the individual may suffer from ongoing emotional consequences.

-- Witnessed violence (e.g. family violence, robbery, mugging).
+- Witnessing violence, including family violence, robbery, muggings.

 - Military combat.

-- Sudden loss of a family member, friend, spouse, or pet.
+- Losing a family member, friend, spouse, or pet.

-- Participants will learn new, valuable skill sets that will help them quickly get back into normal daily activities.
+- Participants learn valuable skill sets that help them get back into normal daily activities quickly.

 Getting started with a trauma-focused outpatient program at Aurora Behavioral Health System is easy.
 If you would like to learn more and find out if our program is the right fit for you or a loved one, please call our team at (877) 870-7012 or contact us online.
 Our team is available to answer questions about our programs 24/7.